Recently a professional living in Tokyo was interested in learning more about equities and how to calculate a stock’s price.

 Of course common sense would predict the outcome of the above experiment; but F=MA explains exactly how much force each object (the train, and the bat) are exerting on the wall, and why only one succeeds in breaking it.

-We want to elaborate on one of the fundamental formulas for determining a stock’s value.
+We want to elaborate on one of the fundamental formulas to calculate a stock’s price.
 There will be no Grand Unifying Theory for stocks here, but we would like to explain one of the F=MA caliber of formulas for stocks.

 Dividend Growth Model

 Let us first start by asking ourselves, “what is a stock?”.
 A stock is simply a partial ownership in a company.
 It can be a privately held company like a family business, or a large “publicly traded” company like Coca-Cola or Microsoft.
 The stocks you will be investing in are in the majority of cases going to be shares of publicly traded companies.

 So the question that follows is: “what does a partial ownership in a publicly traded company mean for me?”.
 It means a few major points.
 Firstly, if the company grows in size or value, your share should also grow in value.
 Also, if your stock awards voting rights, occasionally you may receive a letter in the post requesting your vote on a major decision being made by the company.
 Lastly, and most important for today’s article, by holding a share of stock you would have rights to receive a dividend issued by the company.